Hunting scenarios include:

-• You can use the overnight tent camps to go further away from the lodge to reach higher grounds in a day;
+- Overnight tent camps to get further away from the lodge and reach higher grounds in a day

-If you wish to have your meat prepared, Country Side Abattoirs offers a variety of preparation options.
-Please see the suggested options here.
+If you wish to have your meat prepared following your hunt, Countryside Abattoir offers a variety of preparation options.
+Please refer to the Countryside Abattoir Cutting Sheet.

-In the event a hunter wounds an animal, where blood can be tracked but the animal does not fall, it is Arluk’s responsibility to make every reasonable effort to search for the animal.
-If the animal is not located after an adequate amount of time has been spent searching, your hunt for that species is considered finished.
+In the event a hunter wounds an animal (the animal does not fall but blood can be tracked), it is Arluk’s responsibility to make every reasonable effort to search and locate the wounded animal.
+If the animal is not found after an adequate amount of time spent searching, your hunt for that species will be considered finished.